drandrewthomas/ESP32_GRBL_CNC_Wireless_Pendant/README.md

 * 4x M3 nuts and bolts

-* 10k pullup resistors for push switches if needed
+* 10 k-ohm pullup resistors for push switches where needed

 ## Using the pendant